getpopper/popper/docs/sections/cn_workflows.md

 | `78`              | `neutral`          | The configuration error exit status ([`EX_CONFIG`](https://github.com/freebsd/freebsd/blob/6c262608dd9129e8699bd3c3a84425b8076b83ae/include/sysexits.h#L114)) indicates that the step terminated but did not fail.
 For example, a [filter step](https://github.com/popperized/bin/tree/master/filter) can use a `neutral` status to stop a workflow if certain conditions aren\'t met.
 When a step returns this exit status, Popper terminates all concurrently running steps and prevents any future steps from starting.
 The associated check run shows a `neutral` status, and the overall check suite will have a status of `success` as long as there were no failed or cancelled steps. |
 | All other codes   | `failure`          | Any other exit code indicates the step failed.
 When a step fails, all concurrent steps are cancelled and future steps are skipped.
 The check run and check suite both get a `failure` status. |

-## Alternative container engines
+## Container Engines

 By default, steps in Popper workflows run in Docker.
-In addition to Docker, Popper can execute workflows in other runtimes by interacting with other container engines.
-An `--engine <engine>` flag for the `popper run` can be used to invoke alternative engines (where `<engine>` is one of the supported engines).
-When no value for the `--engine` option is given, Popper executes workflows in Docker.
+In addition, Popper can execute workflows in other runtimes by interacting with their corresponding container engines.
+An `--engine <engine>` flag for the `popper run` is used to invoke alternative engines, where `<engine>` is one of the supported engines.
+When no value for this flag is given, Popper executes workflows in Docker.

 > _**NOTE**: As part of our roadmap, we plan to add support for the
 > [Podman](https://podman.io/) runtime.
 Open a [new